JOHN 15

 In His words recorded in John 17:2,3, the Lord Jesus contrasted men in the flesh, with all their frailty and mortality, with those who have eternal life.
 Clearly, then, there is a marked difference between natural life and eternal life.
 Natural life, which gives us the ability to know natural things by natural senses, is the result of being born into the family of Adam.
 Eternal life, on the other hand, gives us the ability to know Divine things, and comes through being born of God.

 John 1:12,13 makes it very clear that the will of man cannot effect the new birth; it is solely God’s doing.
-We read of “them which believe on his name: which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.”
+We read of “them that believe on his name: which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God”.
 Neither Christian parentage, religious ceremony, self-will, or the will of others, are of any avail to bring it to pass.

 On the other hand, verse 12 also makes clear that man has the responsibility to receive the Lord Jesus by faith, “But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name.”
 God is sovereign.
 That means He reigns on His own, with none to dictate to Him.
 In the exercise of His sovereignty He has decreed that only those who willingly believe in His Son shall be blessed with eternal life.